Reports & Analytics

 Report format

-Reports are rendered as a Mermaid gantt chart directly in the GitHub comment, showing day-by-day activity bars for each metric type.
+Reports are rendered as a visual chart directly in the GitHub comment, showing day-by-day activity bars for each metric type.
 This gives you a quick visual overview of:

 • Volume trends β€” Are support requests increasing or decreasing?